 Discussion

+Disclaimer: While this profile is written to be applicable to thoracic tumors, the quantitative performance values were derived from analysis of tumor volumetry consisting solely of lung data.
+The claims assert that this performance holds for tumors throughout the thorax based on the expert opinion of key contributors to this profile who anticipate that performance for segmentation and volumetry of tumors in the liver, lymph nodes and elsewhere will meet or exceed performance in the lung.

 Confidence Thresholds: The 95% confidence thresholds (±24%, ±29%, ±39%) in Claims 1, 2 and 3 can be thought of as “error bars” or “noise” around the measurement of volume change.
 If you measure change within this range, you cannot be certain that there has really been a change.
 However, if a tumor changes size beyond these limits, you can be 95% confident there has been a true change in the size of the tumor, and the perceived change is not just measurement variability.
 Note that this does not address the biological significance of the change, just the likelihood that the measured change is real.

 Clinical interpretation (progression/response): The existence of a true change is described in Claims 1, 2 and 3 in terms of the minimum measured change required to be 95% confident a change has occurred.
 So, to be 95% confident there has been a true increase or decrease in tumor volume, the measured change should be at least 24% for a tumor that had a longest in-plane diameter of between 50mm and 100mm at baseline (and at least 29% or 39% for the next two size categories respectively).